lextm/jekyll-theme-chirpy/_posts/2017-8-30-tips-for-net-nuget-package-authors-august-2017.md

 <PublicSign>True</PublicSign>
 ```

-Then the compiled assembly might trigger runtime exception for .NET Framework projects that consume it, as “strong name validation failed” will be triggered.
+Then the compiled assembly might trigger runtime exception for .NET Framework projects that consume it, as "strong name validation failed" will be triggered.

 Again, your NuGet package in this case must be generated on Windows before uploading to NuGet.org.